kemerelab/TreadmillIO/Documentation/Installation/INSTALL.md

 `pip3 install pyglet simplejpeg`

 #### Test
-You should now be able to plug in the IO board and run `./RunExperiment.py` with an appropriate configuration file.
+You should now be able to plug in the IO board and run `run-treadmillio` with an appropriate configuration file.
 For example:
-`./RunExperiment.py -C ExampleConfigs/tests/test_webcam.yaml`.
+`run-treadmillio ExampleConfigs/tests/test_webcam.yaml`.
 This should pop up a window that shows the current view of the world.
 If you have multiple GigE cameras in your system, it should be possible to interface them selectively, but this has not yet been implemented.
 Note that the config file specifies the size of the window